bernardopacheco/bernardopacheco.github.io/about.md

 My name is Bernardo Pacheco.
 I'm a software engineer living and working in Rio de Janeiro, Brazil.

-I’ve gone to [Federal University of Rio de Janeiro (UFRJ)][1] for a bachelor's degree and a master's degree in Computer Science.
+I’ve attended the [Federal University of Rio de Janeiro (UFRJ)][1] for a bachelor's degree and a master's degree in Computer Science.

-I’ve worked on different things already, but currently I am involved with the full-stack JavaScript developing web and mobile applications with technologies including HTML5, CSS, JavaScript, AngularJS, NodeJS and MongoDB.
+Currently I am involved with the full-stack JavaScript developing web and mobile applications with technologies including HTML5, CSS, JavaScript, AngularJS, NodeJS and MongoDB.
+I’ve worked on different things already and I have experience in the .NET framework, C#, Entity Framework, ASP .NET MVC, SQL Server, Git and Mercurial.
+I use fish as my command line shell and my preferred editor is vim.

 I have a great interest in cryptography.
 It is a fascinating area with a beautiful mathematics and with a history of amazing people.